 Tip three: Simplify things as much as you can

 Look, you don’t need to be super-mum, or super-daughter, or super-anything.
 You don’t need to pull out all of the stops to be a fantastic, dedicated, caring person.
+Perhaps it might be worth contacting some master granny flat builders in Sydney to see if you could get a granny flat built in your garden?
+This means you wouldn’t have to keep travelling to visit your loved ones and they’re only a few seconds away if something were to happen.
+This can take the strain off caring and it’s a great way to simplify the situation.
 Don’t put any pressure on doing anything above the norm, and take shortcuts when you can.
 There’s nothing wrong with buying homemade pasta sauce instead of making it yourself.
-It’s okay to not vacuum the floor for a while – it’s not like anyone really notices, anyways.
+It’s okay to not vacuum the floor for a while – it’s not like anyone really notices, anyway.
 Why not look into buying wrinkle-free clothing for you and your loved one to cut down on your ironing?
 You’re already looking after two people – you don’t need to make this any harder for yourself.
 It’s so commendable that you’re even doing this in the first place.
 You’re brilliant, and you’ve come this far.
 You’ll be fine.